emapchallenge/EMAP-baseline/README.md

 ---

-## Contents
+## Contents (Each code performs)

-- **Baseline Results Scripts:** Codes to generate baseline results for both classification and regression predictions.
-- **Dataset Processing Code:** Tools/scripts to preprocess and prepare the EMAP dataset for model evaluation.
+- **Dataset Processing:** Preprocess and prepare the EMAP dataset for model evaluation.
+- **Baseline Results Generation:** Generate baseline results for classification or regression predictions.
 - **Model References:** Implementation for baseline comparison tasks related to arousal classification and regression.
+- **Feature Selection and Model Saving:** Save models before and after feature selection and save the results of selected features along with their threshold values.

 ---